Common Questions

 Have you ever had students who can't learn the skills?

 Absolutely not.
 Every child can learn self-rescue and swimming skills.
 Your instructor’s job is to determine the best way to communicate the information (both verbally and through sensorimotor prompts) so that it makes sense to the child.
-Each lesson is tailored to exactly where your child is in the learning process, ensuring that your child experiences success in every lesson.
+Each lesson is tailored to exactly where your child is in the learning process, ensuring that they experience success in every lesson.

 Will my child cry during lessons?